cristian-tamblay/Tarea1Redes/README.md

 ## Cache

 The server store a cache in Cache.txt file.
 This is a binary file made by the serialization of the dictionary object.
-Upon expiration, the server wipes the Cache.txt file.
+Upon expiration, the server wipes the Cache.txt file, and prints the message: Deleted cache!

 ## Filter Configuration